xjiae/HDDDS/description.md

 **Included Fields**

 Data fields of each datasets were collected and are included in the dataset.
-Each of them has high dimension (>50), we found the detailed description for HAI and SWaT and consolidate them to the tables below.
+We found the detailed description for HAI and SWaT and consolidate them to the tables below.
 For WADI, we did not find any detailed description.
 It is an extension of SWaT hence they share similar features.
 We attach the testbed information [here](https://itrust.sutd.edu.sg/itrust-labs-home/itrust-labs_wadi/).

-HAI Features:
+HAI 86 Features:
 | Feature      | Min Value | Max Value | Unit    | Description                                                         |
 | ------------ | --------- | --------- | ------- | ------------------------------------------------------------------- |
 | P1_B2004     | 0         | 10        | bar     | Heat-exchanger outlet pressure setpoint                             |